YihuaLiang95/Lab2cRobot-Beta/README.md

    I suggest you naming the file that restore the key as "id_rsa"</br>
    # 4. Try</br>
    ```
+   ssh-add id_rsa # try this if it says 'Permission denied (publickey)'.
    ssh -T git@github.com
    ```
    If you see "Hi yourname You've successfully authenticated, but GitHub does not provide shell access. ",